 Like cohorts, computations are a segmentation tool.
-But where cohorts create lists of users, computations convert events into a new user property you can use to segment your users.
+But where cohorts create lists of users, computations work by:

 Here’s an example.
 If you want to segment your users by the number of purchases they’ve made, you can use cohorts to do this—however, you’d have to create a different cohort to correspond to each possible number of purchases, an approach that could quickly become cumbersome and time-consuming.

 As an alternative, you could create a computed property (number of orders, say), which will store the relevant number as a single integer, attached to each individual user.
 And while either a cohort or a computation would get the job done, in this use case, a computed property would be the more elegant and flexible choice.

 Computed properties are ideal tools for personalization campaigns.
 There are three types of computed properties:

 - Event count: This property type counts the number of times a user has fired an event over a defined period of time.